 The New York Times features Kilomet109 head designer, Thao Vu, and how she is turning sustainable fashion on its head, taking it back to its roots…

 People are starting to take notice!
-We recently had the pleasure of receiving a New York Times (NYT) reporter at our studio in Hanoi, Vietnam.
+We recently had the pleasure of receiving a New York Times reporter at our studio in Hanoi, Vietnam.
 The result is a feature in the December 5th, 2017, Fashion and Style section titled “A Vietnamese Designer Tweaks Traditional Fabric Production”.

 The piece also talks about the laborious processes we use to create the fabrics for our collections.
 These include batik drawing, natural dyeing, and calendaring hemp.
 As a matter of fact, as the reporter observes, working directly with the artisans is both labor intensive and incredibly time consuming.
 To this point, we are often asked if this ground up approach to sustainable fashion is really the most efficient way of doing business?
 It has been our experience, however, that there are no shortcuts possible when designing something with soul and integrity.

-As the NYT reporter observes,
+As the New York Times reporter observes,

 “The changes improve overall quality and give her more control of the design process, Ms. Thao said, even as they increase operating costs and require her to spend several weeks a year in her suppliers’ villages.